BP sells petrochemical arm to Ineos for $5 billion - RFI

 - 'Top-class business' -

-"We are delighted to acquire these top-class businesses from BP, extending the Ineos position in global petrochemicals and providing great scope for expansion and integration with our existing business," Ineos founder and chairman Jim Ratcliffe said in a separate statement.
+"We are delighted to acquire these top-class businesses from BP, extending the Ineos position in global petrochemicals and providing great scope for expansion and integration with our existing business," Ineos founder and chairman Jim Ratcliffe said in a separate statement Monday.

 BP's aromatic and acetyls business consists of 15 sites -- five in the Americas, two in Europe and eight across Asia.

-"Aromatics provides the building blocks for the global polyester industry, key to fibres, films and packaging," said Ineos.
+"Aromatics provides the building blocks for the global polyester industry, key to fibres, films and packaging," Ineos said in its statement.

 "Acetyls support a wide range of downstream industries in food flavouring and preservation, pharmaceuticals, paints, adhesives and packaging," it added.